Dhamaka (2022 film): Box office

 Dhamaka grossed ₹10 crore worldwide on its opening day, including ₹7.55 crore gross domestically (India).
 The opening day share from Andhra Pradesh and Telangana markets together stood at ₹4.40 crore.
 In its opening weekend, the film has collected a worldwide gross of ₹32 crore.
 In India, the film has made a net collection of ₹20.50 crore in the opening weekend surpassing the Hindi film Cirkus which opened to ₹20.10 crore.

 News18 Telugu reported the worldwide gross to be ₹68.45 crore, after 11 days of the release, with a distributors' share of ₹36.17 crore.
-After 14 days, 123telugu reported that the film grossed 100 crore, thus becoming a commercial success at the box office.